Dewb/monome-rack/README.md

 The original hardware and firmware projects were initiated by [@tehn](https://github.com/tehn) at [monome](https://monome.org) with contributions from many members of the [lines community](https://llllllll.co).
 See the [individual submodule repositories](firmware) for more details.
 The VCVRack-specific code in this repository is a separate community effort, and again, no support or warranty is implied.

-[Michael Dewberry](http://dewb.org) ([@dewb](https://github.com/Dewb)) wrote the virtual grid module, the hardware simulation layer, and the VCV module wrapper for white whale, meadowphysics, earthsea, and teletype.
+[Michael Dewberry](http://dewb.org) ([@dewb](https://github.com/Dewb)) wrote the virtual grid module, the hardware simulation layer, and the VCV module wrappers for white whale, meadowphysics, earthsea, and teletype.

 Additional community contributions and feedback are very welcome!
-Discuss either in an [issue here](/../../issues), in the [lines thread](https://llllllll.co/t/white-whale-in-vcvrack/10337), or in [the thread on the VCV Rack Community Forum](https://community.vcvrack.com/t/monome-modules-thread/3683).
+Discuss either in an [issue here](/../../issues), in the [lines thread](https://llllllll.co/t/monome-vcv-rack-ports-development-log/10337), or in [the thread on the VCV Rack Community Forum](https://community.vcvrack.com/t/monome-modules-beta-dev-log/3683).

 ### What's next?